 So I arrived here.
 No name for the hotel at Mona, but a great name for a downtown hotel.
 And I’m thinking, ‘The Mona hotel, if all goes well, will be a community.
 It’ll become a downtown area.
 Motown it is’.
 So Motown it is.
 Unless I change my mind in the next few years, or Dallas comes up with a better idea.

 Dallas didn’t come up with a better name, and I didn’t, at least voluntarily, change my mind.
 But the name will change, nevertheless.

 We have been threatened with a lawsuit by the holders of the ‘Motown’ trademark.
 It seems that hotels are on their radar—or at least ours is.
 They think that if we usurped their name, we would tarnish it.
 They’re probably right.
 So our name will change again.
 To what?
 What should we call the mooted hotel-that-used-to-be-known-as-Motown?
 Or the hotel-that-used-to-known-as-Homo?
 I’ll ask Dallas and get back to you.

-Mona’s development application for Mona's proposed hotel development has been submitted to Glenorchy City Council.
+We've submitted the development application for the proposed hotel development to Glenorchy City Council.
 As part of the Glenorchy City Council process, members of the public will have the opportunity to comment.
 This is expected to take place in 2019.

 MONA HOTEL COMMUNITY INFORMATION SESSION